Skulk2Fade/pe-ratio-app/docs/advanced_features.md

 ## Localization

 User language preferences are respected using **Flask-Babel**.
-Translations live in the `translations/` directory.
-After editing `.po` files run `pybabel compile -d translations` to generate the binary `.mo` files.
+Spanish translations ship with the repository and additional languages can be dropped into the `translations/` directory.
+See [Localization](localization.md) for instructions on contributing new languages and compiling the catalogs.